Micah-Shallom/RCR-Project-Configuration/installation.md

-# Login into the RDS instnace  and create  database for wordpress and tooling wordpress and tooling database
+# Login into the RDS instance and create  database for wordpress and tooling wordpress and tooling database
 mysql -h acs-database.cdqpbjkethv0.us-east-1.rds.amazonaws.com -u ACSadmin -p

 CREATE DATABASE toolingdb;